 Computer systems based on machine learning (ML) can “learn” to perform tasks without explicit instructions.
 To do so, these systems use ML algorithms and statistical models to identify, analyze, and understand patterns in data.
 Machine learning tools are widely used to automatically perform many tasks that are traditionally done by humans.

 The advantage of ML for many tasks is obvious━machines do not get tired and aren’t bothered doing the same repetitive tasks numerous times.
 Additionally, they help reducing workloads significantly by automating many procedures in work chains.

 What is deep learning?

 Deep learning is a sub-field of machine learning that attempts to mimic the functioning of the human brain by forming lots of connections between data segments and building a neural network from all those connections.
-A relatively new development, deep learning is more complex and advanced than traditional machine learning, which involves training a computer system to perform a desired task.
+A relatively new development, deep learning is more complex and advanced than traditional machine learning, which involves training a computer system to perform the desired task.
 Deep learning goes beyond task-specific algorithms to identify patterns in data.

 Deep learning tasks are highly intensive and require a lot of computing power.
 To run deep learning projects, you can usedeep learning platforms, such as MissingLink, which offer features such as automating experiments and tracking them across multiple machines.

 Why Businesses Should Use AI for Assessing Candidates and Employees